Back to Prindle Institute

 At first glance, it might appear that the mechanical procedures we use to accomplish such mundane tasks as loan approval, medical triage, actuarial assessment, and employment screening are innocuous.
 Designing algorithms to process large chunks of data and transform various individual data points into a single output offers a great power in streamlining necessary but burdensome work.
 Algorithms advise us about how we should read the data and how we should respond.
 In some cases, they even decide the matter for us.

-Despite their great promise, algorithms carry a number of concerns.
+But despite their great promise, algorithms carry a number of concerns.
 Chief among these are problems of bias and transparency.
 Often seen as free from bias, algorithms stand as neutral arbiters, capable of combating long-standing inequalities such as the gender pay-gap or unequal sentencing for minority offenders.
 But automated tools can just as easily preserve and fortify existing inequalities when introduced to an already discriminatory system.
-Algorithms used in assigning bond amounts and sentencing underestimated the risk of white defendants while overestimating that of black defendants.
+Algorithms used in assigning bond amounts and sentencing underestimated the risk of white defendants while overestimating that of Black defendants.
 Popular image-recognition software reflects significant gender bias.
 Such processes mirror and thus reinforce extant social bias.
 The algorithm simply tracks, learns, and then reproduces the patterns that it sees.

 Bias can be the result of a non-representative sample size that is too small or too homogenous.
 But bias can also be the consequence of the kind of data that the algorithm draws on to make its inferences.
-While discrimination laws are designed to restrict the use of protected categories like age, race, sex, or ability status, an algorithm might learn to use a proxy, like zip codes, that produces equally skewed outcomes.
+While discrimination laws are designed to restrict the use of protected categories like age, race, or sex, an algorithm might learn to use a proxy, like zip codes, that produces equally skewed outcomes.

 Similarly, predictive policing — which uses algorithms to predict where a crime is likely to occur and determine how to best deploy police resources — has been criticized as “enabl[ing], or even justify[ing], a high-tech version of racial profiling.”
 Predictive policing creates risk profiles for individuals on the basis of age, employment history, and social affiliations, but it also creates risk profiles for locations.
 Feeding the algorithm information which is itself race- and class-based creates a self-fulfilling prophecy whereby continued investigation of Black citizens in urban areas leads to a disproportionate number of arrests.
 A related worry is that tying police patrol to areas with the highest incidence of reported crime grants less police protection to neighborhoods with large immigrant populations, as foreign-born citizens and non-US citizens are less likely to report crimes.